gilbertmpanga12/rowdeo-mint/README.md

 ## Some random questions for further research 🔬
 * How are NFTs validated?
 * Do NFTs require miners to be validated?
+(Turns out nope)